-2. We obtained a description of the University's policies and procedures for acquiring, approving, depreciating, and disposing of intercollegiate athletics-related assets.
-We ensured that the University's policies and procedures are properly disclosed in the notes to the Statement.
+- 2. We obtained a description of the University's policies and procedures for acquiring, approving, depreciating, and disposing of intercollegiate athletics-related assets.
+We ensured that the University's policies and procedures are properly disclosed in the notes to the Statement. - We found no exceptions as a result of these procedures (see note 2 to the Statement). - 3.
+We determined that intercollegiate athletic debt exists and we ensured that the repayment schedule was properly disclosed within the notes to the Statement.

-We found no exceptions as a result of these procedures (see note 2 to the Statement).
+We found no exceptions as a result of these procedures (see note 3 to the Statement).